microsoft/botbuilder-tools/packages/DialogLint/README.md

 You can also optionally update your .lg files with templates specific to your dialog files by using the -w switch.

-# CogTracker class
+# DialogTracker class
-If you need to work with dialog files, you can make use of the [`CogTracker`](../cogTracker/docs/classes/_cogtracker_.dialogtracker.html) class which supports reading, updating, writing and indexing dialog files with both schema and semantic validation.
-The [`CogLint`](src/cogLint.ts) tool shows an example of how to use the tracker to read in files and report various kinds of errors.
+If you need to work with dialog files, you can make use of the [`DialogTracker`](../dialogTracker/docs/classes/_dialogtracker_.dialogtracker.html) class which supports reading, updating, writing and indexing dialog files with both schema and semantic validation.
+The [`DialogLint`](src/dialogLint.ts) tool shows an example of how to use the tracker to read in files and report various kinds of errors.
 You can also use the class as an in-memory cache of dialog definitions, .lg files and their relationships.

 ## Prerequisite